Current Trail Conditions

 - Cascade River State Park to Bally Creek Road (also on the Cascade River Loop): Trout Creek is a wet-water crossing.
 Under normal circumstances, Trout Creek is a trickle.
 Only during snowmelt season or a big rain event is crossing an issue.
-If in doubt, use the trail on the west side of the Cascade River.
-If hiking the loop, hike it counter-clockwise – get to Trout Creek first, not at the end of your hike!
+If hiking the loop, hike it counter-clockwise – get to Trout Creek first, not at the end of your hike, just in case.

 - On the descent to Crow Creek (south) near Castle Danger: a rock slide has occurred, making the southern approach to Crow Creek challenging.
-This is in the Lake County Road 301/Fors Road to Castle Danger Section.
+This is in the Lake County Road 301 to Castle Danger Section.
 We have done some rehabilitation work on this section so it looks better than the photo below, but use extra caution as you ascend or descend.

 - The Gooseberry Re-route: A 1.6 mile section of the SHT is closed permanently between Gooseberry Falls State Park to Split Rock River Wayside, from the northern boundary of Gooseberry Falls State Park to Blueberry Hill Road.
 There is a sparsely-signed detour on the paved Gitchi Gami State Trail to go around this section.
 Bring these directions with you!
 Here is a map you can also use.